Trailer

 After the screening, join us for a Q&A (via Zoom) with director Andres Veiel!

-Filmmaker and Nazi propagandist Leni Riefenstahl is considered one of the most controversial women of the 20th century.
-Her films Triumph of the Will and Olympia are defined by their fascist aesthetics, perfectly-staged body worship, and the celebration of all that is "superior" and victorious, simultaneously projecting contempt for the imperfect and weak.
+Filmmaker and Nazi propagandist Leni Riefenstahl is one of the most contentious figures of the 20th century.
+Her films Triumph of the Will (1935) and Olympia (1938) defined fascist aesthetics: perfectly staged body worship, and the celebration of all that is “superior” and victorious, simultaneously projecting contempt for the “imperfect” and “weak.”

 New England Premiere